emolter/emolter.github.io/_posts/2021-11-18-website-build.md

 # Minimal Mistakes

 Now I needed a Jekyll template since the default from GitHub Pages seemed a bit basic.
 [Minimal Mistakes](https://github.com/mmistakes) came through bigtime.
-I spent a long time trying to use a different free Jekyll template, but the fact that this one had a [quickstart](https://github.com/mmistakes/mm-github-pages-starter/generate) that made the GitHub repo for me was pretty awesome.
+I spent a long time trying to use a different free Jekyll template, but its homepage was kind of dumb-looking and I couldn't figure out easily how to change it.
+The fact that Minimal Mistakes had a [quickstart](https://github.com/mmistakes/mm-github-pages-starter/generate) that made the GitHub repo for me was pretty awesome.
 And it looks easy to change any layouts or settings by simply adding more files from the main Minimal Mistakes repo into my local repo for the website, but I didn't try that.

 # Layout Decisions